logeshwari2004/Correlation_Regression/README.md

 # Program :
 ```
-Developed by: Vishal Gowthaman K R
+Developed by: Logeshwari P
-registration no: 21002997
+registration no: 212221230055
 ```
 ```
 import numpy as np